aamirazad/tigertutoringtool/content/about.md

 Tigertutoringtool is a student-driven project to help students struggling to complete their homework or fully understand concepts.
 The main reason that students struggle is the lack of time they have due to afterschool activitys.
 Throughout this website you will find different
 ## Usage Agreement

-Please Read the [Usage Agreement](/usage-agreement).
+Please Read the [Usage Agreement](https://docs.google.com/document/d/e/2PACX-1vSadPd7q2hQDm4ubnzf3d4kXi-2Pd3fb8PHhBM3T0VPAdfvKwqBbGirPa7QGWqWLrfNeHivJBn_lFDw/pub) or [this](https://docs.google.com/document/d/e/2PACX-1vToZvIlueCGh33xO8hvvFyQE8yhWwVMlxgo9fA2bszhzamU94Eq-R2AFXRDPPcutpPrHTmIWLaB-ISm/pub) if the first link doesn't work for you.
 If you do not read the agreement, some rights that you reserve or are exempt from will not be know.
 Signing into this website you have agreed with the Usage rights.

 ## Want to Contribute?